Job location: Smith College

 College RelationsJob Description

-This is a full-time position.
-Most hours are in the evenings.
-Weekends required.
-Living on campus through the duration of employment is required.
-Participation in all on-campus COVID-19 health and safety protocol is required.Please attach BOTH a current resume and a cover letter in order for your application to be considered for this position .
+Must have comprehensive knowledge of communication concepts and high-level skills in writing (from journalism to marketing copy), editing and interviewing.
+Must have solid organizational skills, mastery of basic computer programs (Word, Excel, Google Workspace, Adobe Creative Suite, HTML and content management systems) and ability to keep up with changing technological demands.
+Must also possess networking and interpersonal skills, creativity, initiative, adaptability, diplomacy and ability to handle sensitive and confidential material.Please attach BOTH a current resume and a cover letter in order for your application to be considered for this position .
 You may combine your resume and cover letter into a single file or attach multiple files to your application, but BE SURE you have provided all attachments BEFORE SUBMITTING your application.
 You will NOT be able to attach additional files after you have hit the Submit button.

-Review of applications will beginMarch 24, 2021Compensation Grade:Grade X Non-exemptPosition Type:Fixed TermAbout Smith CollegeLocated in Northampton, MA, Smith College is one of the largest women’s colleges in the country and is dedicated to excellence in teaching and research across the liberal arts.
+Review of applications will beginMay 7, 2021Compensation Grade:Grade JPosition Type:RegularAbout Smith CollegeLocated in Northampton, MA, Smith College is one of the largest women’s colleges in the country and is dedicated to excellence in teaching and research across the liberal arts.
 A faculty of outstanding scholars interact with students in small classes, as advisors, and through student-faculty research projects.
 The College is a member of the Five College Consortium with Amherst, Hampshire and Mt.
 Holyoke Colleges, and the University of Massachusetts Amherst.
 Students cross-enroll and faculty cross-teach across the Five Colleges.
 Smith College is an Affirmative Action/Equal Opportunity employer and does not discriminate on the basis of race, gender, age, color, religion, national origin, disability, sexual orientation, gender identity and expression or veteran status in the recruitment and employment of faculty and staff, and the operation of any of its programs and activities, as specified by all applicable laws and regulations.
 Women, minorities, veterans and individuals with disabilities are encouraged to apply.